-Guidelines
+Author Guidelines

-2. Book reviews sent to Entelekya are expected appropriate to the publication policies of the journal.
+2. Book reviews sent to Entelekya are expected to be appropriate to the publication policies of the journal.
 Book reviews written in languages other than English will never be accepted.
 As to translations into English, they can be published when related to Aristotelianism.

 4. Papers should not exceed 5000 words, with a double space interlining, with margins, left 4.5, up 4,5, down 3,5 and right 4,5 cm.
 In papers, it should be made use of Times New Roman 11 points.
-Pictures or graphics in the papers should be sent separately as png or jpg file, a maximum of 10x20 cm in size.
+Pictures or graphics in the papers should be sent separately as png or jpg file, maximum 10x20 cm in size.

 Style Sheet